-RQ1: What is the quality of the retrieved model fragment using the different criteria for selecting engineers for collaboration and the baseline in maintenance tasks (TLR, BL, and FL)?
+RQ1: What is the quality of the retrieved model fragment using the different criteria and the baseline in TLR, BL, and FL?

-$RQ_2$ : Is the difference in the quality of the retrieved model fragment between the different criteria and the baseline significant?
+RQ2: Is the difference in the quality of the solution between the different criteria and the baseline significant?

-RQ3: How much is the quality of the retrieved model fragment influenced using each criterion?
+RQ3: How much is the quality of the solution influenced using each criterion?